Halton Moor: Regeneration

 The estate was granted Estate Action funding in 1989, which ran into the 2000s.
-In 2000, the estate was visited by a Parliamentary committee who identified problem with high unemployment, low demand for housing on the estate, high rates of crime; particularly joy riding and arson and low take up of resident property purchases under the right-to-buy scheme (at the time around 3-5 percent of properties had been bought).
+In 2000, the estate was visited by a Parliamentary committee who identified problem with high unemployment, low demand for housing on the estate, high rates of crime; particularly joy riding and arson and low take up of resident property purchases under the right-to-buy scheme (at the time around 3–5 per cent of properties had been bought).
 The committee noted that previous regeneration programmes on the estate had failed and that social problems and dilapidation persisted.
 Traffic calming measures were introduced around this time to mitigate problems associated with joy riding.
 The estate's three tower blocks; each containing 60 flats were rationalised due to low demand.
 Two of these blocks were demolished in the early 2000s and the third; Lakeland Court was refurbished at a cost of £3 million.
 Residents in the two demolished blocks were rehoused in Lakeland Court and other vacant properties on the estate.